hassheh/Machine-Learning/README.md

 # Machine-Learning
-Some the my projects and reports related to Machine Learning.
+Some of my projects and reports related to Machine Learning.